puppetlabs/puppetlabs-mysql/REFERENCE.md

 The mysql_password function.

-Returns: `String` hash
-The mysql password hash from the 4.x function mysql::password.
+Returns: `String` The mysql password hash from the 4.x function mysql::password.

 ##### `password`